xngsrs/torrent2http/README.md

 --------------------

       -bind="localhost:5001": Bind address of torrent2http
-      -connection-speed=50: The number of peer connection attempts that are made per second -connections-limit=200: Set a global limit on the number of connections opened -debug-alerts=false: Show debug alert notifications
+      -buffer=0.05: Buffer percentage from start of file -cmdline-proc="": Display cmdline of specified process and exit -connection-speed=250: The number of peer connection attempts that are made per second -connections-limit=50: Set a global limit on the number of connections opened -debug-alerts=false: Show debug alert notifications
       -dht-routers="": Additional DHT routers (comma-separated host:port pairs) -dl-path=".": Download path